Homemade Yeast Rolls for Bread Machine

 They might have.
 The doubling refers to volume doubling, not the length or height.
 If it appears they’re about 1/3 bigger overall, that’s good.
 However, usually the number one hindrance to increasing in size is if the yeast is no longer reasonably fresh since opened.
 Sometimes, humidity in the air can have an impact, as well as the area where they were set to rise should be a little warm, like near the oven.

-Nutritional Values of Yeast Dinner Rolls
+Nutritional Values of Yeast Rolls for Bread Machine

-The nutritional values are shown in the <Print Recipe> option.
+The nutritional values of yeast rolls for bread machine are shown in the <Print Recipe> option.
+They are about 137 calories each.

 Related Posts